Vortex formation in the Vicsek model with internal chirality of self-propelling objects: Results

-For the chirality $1^o\le \theta_{\chi}\le 3^o$, a significant fraction of the active objects self-assembles into a long-lived vortex and the remaining objects form small clusters homogeneously distributed in the simulation box.
-The decrease of $D$ for increasing $\theta_{\chi}$ is consistent with a larger overall time spent by the objects in the vortex with decresing size for increasing $\theta_{\chi}$, because the objects that are temporary trapped in the vortex move in the restricted space.
+For the chirality $1^\circ\leqslant \theta_{\chi}\leqslant 3^\circ$, a significant fraction of the active objects self-assembles into a long-lived vortex and the remaining objects form small clusters homogeneously distributed in the simulation box.
+The decrease of $D$ for increasing $\theta_{\chi}$ is consistent with a larger overall time spent by the objects in the vortex with a decresing size for increasing $\theta_{\chi}$, because the objects that are temporarily trapped in the vortex move in the restricted space.

 The average displacement after the same time of evolution decreases with increasing chirality.
-In the case of the chiral objects the displacement is significantly smaller that in the case of the objects without chirality.
-From Fig.~\ref{fig:MSD} we can see that for $t\sim 10^4$, we have $\sqrt{MSD}\sim 3000$ and $\sqrt{MSD}\sim 300$ for $\theta{\chi}=0^o$ and $\theta{\chi}=1^o$, respectively.
-Note that the noise in our model is between $-60 ^o$ and $60 ^o$, and as small deviation from the symmetry of the noise as $1 ^o$ leads to quite different displacement of the objects after long time of evolution.
+In the case of the chiral objects, the displacement is considerably smaller than in the case of the objects without chirality.
+From figure~\ref{fig:MSD} we can see that for $t\sim 10^4$, we have $\sqrt{\rm MSD}\sim 3000$ and $\sqrt{\rm MSD}\sim 300$ for $\theta{\chi}=0^\circ$ and $\theta{\chi}=1^\circ$, respectively.
+Note that the noise in our model is between $-60 ^\circ$ and $60 ^\circ$, and the deviation from the symmetry of the noise as small as $1 ^\circ$ leads to quite different displacement of the objects after long time of evolution.